techbygiusi/Guides/Proxmox AMD GPU Passthrough/README.md

 6. Reboot the VM

    After rebooting the VM, the new configuration must be set.
-In conclusion, you can download the AMD Adrenalin Software and install it.
+In conclusion, you can download the [AMD Driver Software](https://www.amd.com/en/support/download/drivers.html) and install it.
 If everything works correctly, the GPU should be recognized by the installer.

-   **AMD Adrenalin Software:**
+   **AMD Driver Software:**
    ![image](https://github.com/user-attachments/assets/b4dd9931-961e-4996-8829-836f8abbf711)

    After installing the driver, the GPU should also be correctly shown in the **Task Manager** of the Windows VM.